 Many organisms display conspicuous secondary sexual characteristics that may convey information about the individual to others.
 In birds, ornaments often include brightly colored feathers (especially in males) which can reveal age, condition, immunocompetance, parental abilities, or aggressiveness, to both potential mates and competitors.
 We are interested in deciphering what colorful feathers, and other putative signals, mean and how these systems have evolved.
 We are also interested in how human impacts, and other environmental contexts, may impact ornaments and the honesty of the relationship between signal and information.
 In Cerulean Warblers, we have identified relationships between three different ornaments (structural blue crown, eumelanic black breast band, and achromatic white tail spots) and measures of condition, parental ability, feather growth, and aggression.
 We have also found that some ornament-quality relationships may be context dependent, where relationships exist in one habitat type (or geographic region) but not in others (which could act as a mechanism for maintaining genetic diversity or divergence).

 Traditionally, studies in conservation biology have evaluated the effects of anthropogenic activity on organisms through the examination of patterns (of diversity, abundance, survival, reproductive success, etc.) that result from environmental perturbations.
 However, these studies typically just identify ultimate patterns.
 I am interested in understanding the proximate causal mechanisms that lead to the patterns of conservation concern that we observe.
 For example, the underlying cause of a population decline can often be found in the physiological effects of anthropogenic alterations.
 These impacts could include changes in metabolism, nutritional reserves, endocrine activity, thermal relationships, or immune responses.
 Furthermore, these physiological effects may be long-lasting and may carry over between seasonal events (which is particularly interesting in migratory animals).
-With Graham Fairhurst, I am currently investigating how stress from previous periods may affect future reproduction, migratory timing, body condition, and survival.
+With Graham Fairhurst, we investigated how stress from previous periods may affect future reproduction, migratory timing, body condition, and survival.
 Using novel methods to extract corticosterone from feathers molted on the wintering grounds and previous breeding grounds, we hope to uncover how the carry-over effects of stress from previous seasons may play a role in the decline of populations.

 Ecology and co-evolution of feather mites and their hosts